Ticker League

 Find your weighted-average cost basis across every purchase you've made on a stock — the breakeven price that decides whether a sale books a gain or a loss.

-One row per purchase: share price and number of shares.
+One row per purchase: number of shares and price paid.

 Stock Average Calculator: Find Your Cost Basis